 The short answer

-90 minutes daily isn't the whole story.
-A BC needs BOTH (1) physical exercise (60–90 min running, hiking, off-leash) AND (2) mental stimulation (30–60 min training, puzzle toys, scent work).
-Mental work matters more — a BC that runs 5K and gets nothing else is harder to live with than a BC that walks 30 minutes and does 30 minutes of trick training.
+A healthy adult Border Collie needs vigorous daily exercise (typically over an hour) paired with focused mental work.
+Physical exercise alone is not enough.
+A BC that runs 5K and gets nothing else is harder to live with than a BC that walks 30 minutes and does 30 minutes of trick training.
 Calgary off-leash parks for BCs: Nose Hill (gold standard), Sue Higgins (fenced for new dogs), Bowmont, Fish Creek, Weaselhead.
-Calgary BC sport clubs: CARDA (agility), Sit Happens, Calgary Border Collie Meetup, K9 Aquatics (dock diving), Cochrane/Olds herding facilities.
 Indoor enrichment: trick training, food puzzles, frozen Kongs, snuffle mats, scent games.
-Under-stimulation signals: tail-chasing, fence-running, obsessive licking, fly-snapping, reactivity.
-NEVER use laser pointers (triggers lifelong OCD).
+Under-stimulation signs: tail-chasing, fence-running, obsessive licking, fly-snapping, reactivity.
+Never use laser pointers (can trigger lifelong obsessive-compulsive behaviour).

 A mentally engaged BC is a calm BC.
 An under-engaged BC will create chaos no matter how much it runs.

 The “tired BC is a good BC” cliché misleads owners into thinking marathon exercise solves everything.
-Under-stimulated BCs develop predictable behavioural problems: tail-chasing, shadow-fixation, fence-running, obsessive licking, fly-snapping (chasing imaginary insects), reactivity.
-The fix is structured mental work, NOT more physical exercise alone.
+Under-stimulated BCs develop predictable behaviour problems: tail-chasing, shadow-fixation, fence-running, obsessive licking, fly-snapping (chasing imaginary insects), and reactivity.
+The fix is structured mental work, not more physical exercise alone.

 How much exercise does a Border Collie really need?

-- Borador (BC + Lab) and calmer mixes: often satisfied with 60 minutes physical + 20–30 minutes mental
+- Borador (BC and Lab) and calmer mixes: often satisfied with around an hour physical plus 20 to 30 minutes mental

-- Working-line BC and Border-Aussie: the full 2+ hours plus extensive mental work
+- Working-line BC and Border-Aussie: two or more hours plus extensive mental work

 Why does mental stimulation matter more than physical exercise?

-Border Collies were bred for centuries to make autonomous decisions — read sheep behaviour, anticipate movement, respond to subtle handler cues, problem-solve in unpredictable terrain.
-The genetic legacy is a brain that NEEDS to work, not just a body that needs to run.
+Border Collies were bred for centuries to make autonomous decisions.
+They read sheep behaviour, anticipate movement, respond to subtle handler cues, and problem-solve in unpredictable terrain.
+The genetic legacy is a brain that needs to work, not just a body that needs to run.

 - Fence-running